 Here at ICAP we ensure to provide our employee and enabling environment and a platform where they are encouraged to demonstrate their creativity and capability by promoting latest trends, innovative ideas and implement the best practices to meet individual target and achieve a common goal i.e. working towards the success of the Institute.
 Furthermore, ICAP also promotes employee engagement activities and the HR team organizes informal Ted Talk and feedback sessions where employees can learn from one another, share ideas and connect with each other, and most importantly provide their valuable feedback to improve the culture of the Institute.

-Keeping our employees motivated and engaged is one of the prime objectives of Human Resource team.
-We believe that a motivated, connected and happy employee will not only be efficient but also nurture teamwork and aid in developing a collaborative culture within the Institute.
+Employee engagement remains one of the key priorities of the Human Resources team.
+We believe that an engaged, motivated, and connected workforce not only performs more effectively but also strengthens teamwork and contributes to a collaborative culture across the Institute.

 Diversity and Inclusion